-When the acute phase of your illness has passed, your care team may recommend the Convalescent Care Program (CCP) at Rainycrest Long-Term Care Home as the next step on your path to returning home.
-The CCP will help you to build strength, reducing your need for assistance and reinforcing your independence.
+When the acute phase of your illness has passed, your care team may recommend the Convalescent Care Program (CCP) as the next step on your path to returning home.

+The CCP prepares you for your return home by helping you to build strength, reducing your need for assistance and reinforcing your independence.

 A dedicated team of health professionals specializing in nursing, medicine, physiotherapy, dietary and therapeutic recreation will guide your care.
-The team will develop a tailored program to help you build strength and manage your daily living activities.
+The team will develop a program with you to help you build strength and manage your daily living activities.

-During your stay, you will wear your regular clothes and be an active participant in your own recovery while taking part in a variety of recreation and rehabilitative activities.
+During your stay in CCP, located at Rainycrest, you will wear your regular clothes and be involved in a variety of recreation and rehabilitative activities and be an active participant in your own recovery.